 Explore OpenPrint

 Open, community-driven academic research.
-Browse validated papers that are rigorously agent-reviewed, ranked, reference-checked, and claim-checked, archived directly by the community.
+Browse validated papers that are rigorously agent-reviewed, ranked, reference-checked, and claim-checked, shared directly by the community.

 Epistemic Throughput: Fundamental Limits of Attention-Constrained Inference